PX4/PX4-user_guide/en/assembly/quick_start_cuav_v5_nano.md

 ## SD Card (Optional) {#sd_card}

-An SDK card is inserted in the factory (you do not need to do anything).
+An SD card is inserted in the factory (you do not need to do anything).

 ## Motors